Lesley Hazleton: Career

 Hazleton was based in Jerusalem from 1966 to 1979 and in New York City from 1979 to 1992.
 She later became a U.S. citizen.
 She reported from Jerusalem for Time and The Jerusalem Post, and wrote about the Middle East for numerous publications including The New York Times, The New York Review of Books, Harper's, The Nation, and The New Republic.
 She wrote about automobiles for the Detroit Free Press.

 Hazleton described herself as "a Jew who once seriously considered becoming a rabbi, a former convent schoolgirl who daydreamed about being a nun, an agnostic with a deep sense of religious mystery though no affinity for organized religion".
 "Everything is paradox," she said.
 "The danger is one-dimensional thinking".

 In April 2010, she launched The Accidental Theologist, a blog casting "an agnostic eye on religion, politics, and existence."
 In September 2011, she received The Strangers Genius Award in Literature and in fall 2012, she was the Inaugural Scholar-in-Residence at Town Hall Seattle.
 She wrote books about figures in multiple major religions.

 Her last book, Agnostic: A Spirited Manifesto, was a Publishers Weekly most-anticipated book of spring 2016.
 It was praised by The New York Times as "vital and mischievous" and as "wide-ranging... yet intimately grounded in our human, day-to-day life."

+Hazleton presented at several Ted Talks.
+In 2016, she gave a talk titled "The real meaning of soul" at TEDSummit in Banff.
+In January 2017 she presented "What's Wrong with Dying?" at a TEDx event in Seattle, Washington, where she challenged the pervasive fear of death and the growing popularity of the pursuit of extreme longevity.